awsdocs/aws-m2-user-guide/doc_source/tutorial-build.md

      }'
    ```
 **Note**
+To obtain the Docker image, you must be working with an AWS mainframe specialist\.
+They can obtain the image for you\.
 If you are storing the Docker image for the Micro Focus Build Tools at Amazon Elastic Container Registry, you have to add additional permissions to the preceding policy:

    ```
     {